Skip to main content

 Delete a table

-For information on deleting data from a table, see Delete data.
+For information on deleting a table, see Delete data.

 View a table